learnbyexample/practice_python_projects/practice_python_projects.md

 * Display information about the current game status
 * The game board

-Both `grid()` and `pack()` layout techniques will be used here.
+Both the `grid()` and `pack()` layout techniques will be used here.
 You cannot mix different layout methods, but you can use different frames to group and isolate widgets based on layout requirements.

 ### Code